texfaq/texfaq.github.io/FAQ-tutbitslatex.md

 (the ''Additional
 Documentation'' about half-way down the page.

-Herbert Vo&szlig; has written an extensive guide to mathematics in LaTeX, and a development of it has been
+Herbert Voß has written an extensive guide to mathematics in LaTeX, and a development of it has been
 [published as a book](/FAQ-latex-books).